BWICS/GHC2019/README.md

 1. Rose Xi *[ applied but not heard back; intends CS major and possibly Bio or Econ as second major; took 1103 and 2101; next fall 2330 Systems, 2350 Social and Economic Networks]*

 1. Laura Friel *[ did not apply; intends CS major and maybe film minor; took 1103 and 2101; next fall: ALgorithms and Systems; in ResearchME with Stacy]*

+1. Phuong Luong  *[not applied;  intends double major in Computer Science and Chemistry, and possibly a minor in English ;   took 1101 ;   next fall in 2101 ]*

+1. Zeynep Tuna  *[applied, but hasn’t heard back yet;  intends double major in Computer Science and Mathematics,  and minor  Economics; took  1101;  next fall in 2101]*

+1. Yadira Cruz *[applied but not heard back;  intends CS major and sociology minor; took 1103; next fall in 2101 ]*

 1. Sonia Shah *[applied but has not heard back yet; intends interdisc major in MathEcon, minor in CS; took 1103, next fall 2101 ]*